aspose-words/Aspose.Words-Documentation/java/getting-started/system-requirements/_index.md

 1. Extract the file into a temporary directory
 1. Move JAR files in the JDK/JRE **lib/ext** folder.
 1. Move SO files in the JDK/JRE **lib/amd64** folder.
-1. For example, on an Ubuntu 64 bit system:
+1. For example, on an Ubuntu 64 bit system:<br>
 {{< highlight csharp >}}
 $ cd /tmp
 $ wget http://download.java.net/media/jai/builds/release/1_1_3/jai-1_1_3-lib-linux-amd64.tar.gz && \